TrevorHProgramming/TF2004-File-Editor/README.md

 File types:

 VBIN: Most likely "Vertex Binary".
 The game's model files for characters.
-The majority can be converted to STL, but animation and texture data needs to be handled differently.
-Possible that .3ds or another format works better, but STL is simpler and far more portable.
+Models can be converted into STL or DAE depending on the details needed.
+Animation data is still being researched.

 VBIN.Mesh: The game's model files for levels.
 These are structured significantly differently from standard VBIN files and aren't well understood yet.